GaloRomero/GaloRomero/README.md

 - [**Ministry of Universities**](https://www.universidades.gob.es/) - (2021-2025)

+Continue the task of implementing a Spatial Data Infrastructure [PEPAdb](https://pepadb.us.es) to provide archaeological information, among other tasks:

+Implementation of PostgreSQL relational databases.
+Construction of cartographic viewers using Leaflet.
+Generation of RDF metadata.
+Publication of online databases (Bootstrap Table, HTML5 and CSS3).
+Statistical and spatial analysis using the R programming language.
+Data management using Pandas (Python).
+Teaching Computer Applications in Archaeology and Statistics (Archaeology degree, University of Seville).

 - [**European Commission**](https://commission.europa.eu/index_es) - (2020-2021)

 Systematisation of the data collected in the [**HAR2017-83474-P**](https://investigacion.us.es/sisius/sis_proyecto.php?idproy=28512) and [**HAR2012-34620**](https://investigacion.us.es/sisius/sis_proyecto.php?idproy=21569) projects into a Spatial Data Infrastructure (SDI) and Geoportal according to the INSPIRE guidelines of the European Union :eu:.